A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: More Framework Details

 \subsection{Model Training Paradigm Comparison}

 Table~\ref{tab:mlmm-vrdu-training} provides a comprehensive comparison of MLLM-based VRDU frameworks across three major training stages: Pretraining (PT), Instruction-tuning (IT), and Supervised Fine-tuning (SFT).
-OCR-dependent models generally rely on external text extraction and exhibit limited pretraining due to their reliance on OCR-processed inputs.
+OCR-dependent models generally rely on external text extraction and have limited pretraining because they are trained on OCR-processed inputs.
 In contrast, OCR-free models, which operate directly on document images, demonstrate richer instruction-tuning and fine-tuning strategies, often involving frozen or LoRA-based vision and language encoders.
 This highlights the diverse training paradigms and modular designs adopted to balance efficiency, adaptability, and performance across frameworks.